thecharlieblake/blog/_posts/2020-11-19-feedforward.md

 \frac{1}{1 + e^{z}} = \sigma(-z) = 1-\sigma(z), & y=0
 \end{cases}
 $$

 Thus we have shown that the sigmoid activation function is the natural consequence of a linear model for our log probabilities.

 We can use this form with the NLL defined in the previous section:

 $$
 J(\theta) = -\log P(y \mid x) = \begin{cases}
 \log(1 + e^{-z}) = \zeta(-z), & y=1\\
 \log(1 + e^{z}) = \zeta(z), & y=0
 \end{cases}
 $$

 Visualising this function, its curve looks like a smooth version of the ReLU function.
-To minimise these two cases (our objective for the cost function) we must therefore move to the positive and negative extremes for our respective cases.
+To minimise these two cases (which is our objective for the cost function) we must therefore move to the positive and negative extremes for our respective cases.

 Thus the consequence of using the sigmoid activation in combination with maximum likelihood is that our learning objective for the logits $z$ is to make the predictions for our 1 labels as positive as possible, and for our 0 labels as negative as possible.